loredanacirstea/wasmx-docs/docs/architecture/email.md

 ## Envelope

-The IMAP Envelope is extracted from the SMTP transaction metadata when the email was received by the server.
+The IMAP Envelope is extracted from the SMTP transaction metadata when the email is received by the server.

 | Field              | Source                       | Example                           |
 | ------------------ | ---------------------------- | --------------------------------- |